A Non-Orthogonal Variational Quantum Eigensolver: Results

 \fig{h4_abs} presents data on the application of NOVQE to the square geometry of H\(_4\) with fixed bond distance $R_{\text{H-H}} = 1.23\:\mbox{\normalfont\AA}$ in a minimal STO-3G basis set, an \(N = 8\) qubit problem.
-We consider the performance of the $k$-UpCCGSD ansatz for \(k=1\) to \(k=5\) with \(M=1\) up to \(M=12\) states in the NOVQE subspace, noting that \(M=1\) is equivalent to the regular VQE procedure.
-In all cases we consider the error in the median ground state energy found by the optimization procedure as a proxy for ansatz's ability to describe the ground state.
+We consider the performance of the $k$-UpCCGSD ansatz for \(k=1\) to \(k=3\) with \(M=1\) up to \(M=8\) states in the NOVQE subspace, noting that \(M=1\) is equivalent to the regular VQE procedure.
+For each value of k and M we perform five independent calculations and consider the error in the median ground state energy found by the optimization procedure as a proxy for ansatz's ability to describe the ground state.

-Focusing first on understanding the behavior of the wavefunctions in the context of the standard VQE approach (\(M=1\)), we note that while the ground state energy estimate dramatically improves with increasing \(k\) between \(k=1\) and \(k=3\), this trend fails and then reverses with higher values of \(k\).
-Given that any state reachable by \(k=3\) is also trivially reachable by an ansatz with a larger value of \(k\), we believe the difficulty in properly optimizing the richer ansatz is responsible for this behavior, particularly the challenges caused by the appearance of local minima or nearly vanishing gradients.
-Some preliminary experiments that used parameter values optimized with \(k=1\) to initialize calculations performed using richer, \(k>1\), circuits were not immediately successful.
-Exploration of more sophisticated initialization and optimization strategies constitutes a useful task for future work.
+Focusing first on understanding the behavior of the wavefunctions in the context of the standard VQE approach (\(M=1\)), we note that for \(k \geq 2\) the k-UpCCGSD ansatz is essentially exact for this problem.
+Looking more closely at the data for \(k=2\), \(M=1\) in \fig{h4_abs}, one can see that one of the five calculations failed to find the global optimum (the pale orange point).
+In general, we found that the optimization of this ansatz was challenging.
+We expect these challenges to become more severe with increasing system size, and when the stochastic nature of the quantum measurements are taken into account.